stylify/web/content/blog/write-css-like-facebook.md

 I have also found an article [Rebuilding our tech stack for the new Facebook.com](https://engineering.fb.com/2020/05/08/web/facebook-redesign/) from Facebook itself in which they explain what have they changed for the new Facebook version.
 What the article also says is that they have been loading over 400 kB of compressed CSS and before switching to Atomic CSS.

-From my experience, writting CSS manually is just slow and time consuming.
+From my experience, writing CSS manually is just slow and time consuming.
 Component frameworks are great until you start transforming every component.
 The Tailwind's JIT is close enough, but I don't like when I have to remember or search for the selector I want to use.
 I also need smaller chunks and integrate it into existing projects without increasing their size.

 So the objective was clear.
 Create a tool that will be able to:
 - Generate CSS separately according to content